 You aren’t judging the family down the street.
 This is a time for you to talk to your teen about some important life principles.
 Personal responsibility.
 Self-control.
 Moderation and balance.
 Choosing, not just between right and wrong, but between better and best.

-To complete your due diligence as a parent, you have to address some typical teen behaviors with alcohol.
+- To complete your due diligence as a parent, you have to address some typical teen behaviors regarding alcohol.
 Your goal isn’t to scare your teen but to definitely keep it real, give them facts, and leave an opening for further questions and future conversations.

 Youth who drink alcohol are more likely to experience: